JunhaJeon/Autopark-Dealership-System/README.md

 # Autopark
-A Java program that simulates an automated dealership system using Object-Oriented Programming, Abstract Data Types (ADTs), and File I/O.
+A Java program simulating an automated vehicle dealership using Abstract Data Types (ADTs), Object-Oriented Programming, and File I/O.

 # Overview
-This project builds upon a basic AutoPark system and enhances it by introducing dynamic data structures and new functionality such as customer tracking, item searches, stock management, and file persistence.
-This version supports registering customers, managing inventory dynamically, searching/filtering items, selling to customers, and saving/loading state from files.
+This project models a dealership system where customers can register, browse and purchase vehicles, and their purchase history is tracked.
+The dealership manages its inventory dynamically using ADTs and allows saving/loading system data to and from files.
+It was developed for an academic assignment focused on practicing OOP principles and Java collections.

 # Technologies Used
 Java

 Object-Oriented Programming (OOP)

-Abstract Data Types (List, Map)
+Java Collections Framework (ArrayList, HashMap)

-File I/O
+File I/O (BufferedReader, PrintWriter, etc.)

 # Features
 ✅ Customer Management
-Register customers with unique names
+Register customers (unique names only)

-Track individual purchase histories
+Track total spending and detailed purchase history

-Generate reports of customer spending and purchased items
+Prevent duplicate customer registration

 ✅ Inventory Management
-Add items without duplication (based on toString())
+Add vehicle and tire items without duplicates (based on toString())

-Add stock to existing items
+Increase stock for existing items

-Sell items with quantity validation

-Get top X popular items by number sold

-✅ Search and Filtering
-Search items by keyword (case-insensitive)
+Search items by keyword and optional price range

-Advanced search with price filtering
+Get most popular (best-selling) items

-✅ Persistence
+✅ File Handling
-Save entire AutoPark (items + customers) to a file
+Save AutoPark state (items + customers) to file

-Load AutoPark data from file
+Load AutoPark state from file safely with validationg

-# Class Highlights
-AutoPark
-Handles inventory and customer management using expandable ADTs (List, Map).

-Customer
+✅ Analytics
+Get top X popular items sold, sorted by quantity

-Tracks purchase history and calculates total spending.
+Print purchase history per customer

-Item & Subclasses
-Represents various sellable items (e.g., cars).
-Includes pricing, stock tracking, and sales data.

 # File I/O
 Save state to file via saveToFile(String filename)